aprs434/aprs434.github.io/README.md

 > For an in depth tutorial slide series about LoRa (and LoRaWAN), please refer to [Mobilefish.com](https://www.mobilefish.com/developer/lorawan/lorawan_quickguide_tutorial.html), also available in video format on [YouTube](https://youtube.com/playlist?list=PLmL13yqb6OxdeOi97EvI8QeO8o-PqeQ0g).

-### Considerations for Switching to SF11
+### Why SF11
 Depending on how popular APRS over LoRa becomes and on how intensely it will get used, there might come a time when the LoRa channel gets saturated.
 Unlike packet radio, LoRa has no carrier sensing capability.
 Sending longer text messages, even when compressed, may aggravate the situation.

-When this situation occurs, the ham radio community should seriously **consider switching from SF12 to SF11.**
+In order to prevent such a congestion, APRS&nbsp;434 decided to **only employ SF11.**

-Doing so, would effectively double the data rate.
+Doing so, effectively doubles the data rate over SF12.

-Not only would switching to SF11 reduce channel congestion;
-It would also save 50% on airtime and batteries.
+It also saves 50% on airtime and batteries.
-The range penalty from switching from SF12 to SF11 would in most circumstances be acceptable, provided the availability of i‑gates in an area is sufficient.
+The slight range penalty from switching from SF12 to SF11 is in most circumstances absolutely acceptable, provided the availability of i‑gates in an area is sufficient.

 With a payload of only 17&nbsp;bytes, the compressed geolocation frame is perfectly geared towards taking advantage of the reduced airtime offered by SF11 (see [graph](#airtime-reductions)).

 Unfortunately, most cheap i‑gates currently in use by ham operators are only capable of receiving one preset spreading factor.
-Therefore, a choice needs to be made between SF12 and SF11.
+Therefore, the choice was made to use SF11 exclusively.
-Considering what some members of the amateur radio community have come to expect of LoRa, the faster data rate offered by SF11 ought to be preferred.
+Considering what some members of the amateur radio community have come to expect of LoRa, the faster data rate offered by SF11 is more than warranted.

 ### LoRa ICs and Modules
 - [Semtech LoRa products](https://www.semtech.com/lora/lora-products)